TezosTaqueria/taqueria/taqueria-plugin-ligo/README.md

 This is a plugin developed for Taqueria built on NodeJS using the Taqueria Node SDK and distributed via NPM

-The plugin provides a `compile` task used for compiling LIGO smart contracts to Michelson

-# Taqueria LIGO Plugin

 The LIGO plugin exposes a compile task in Taqueria which can target one, or all the LIGO contracts in the contracts folder and compile them to Michelson code output to the artifacts folder

 ## Tasks